 Blue shirt boy, Straw hat boy

 A 10 year old boy boards the last car of the train.
 He wears a navy blue t-shirt, a black Puma drawstring bag, grey shorts, and black sneakers with green highlights.
 At 145 cm, he is fairly tall for his age.
 He approaches the end of the train to look into the rear control room and out the back window.
 Timidly, he peers around the few passengers standing against the glass, but, as if he were imposing, he abruptly returns to his seat, where he quietly remains.

 Standing in my own corner, I observe this scene taking place and am reminded of my own childhood.

 I was such a nervous child.
 When presented with an opportunity, adults would say, "Why don't you take a look?"
 Or "Why don't you try?".
 But I was too nervous to do anything.
 Too ashamed to show my excitement.
 I always tried to cooly reject it, as in "No, it's ok.
 I'm fine.
 I'm all set looking from here."
 Having my real feelings being found out was terrifying.

 How many experiences did I miss out on?
 How many sites did I not fully take in?
 All due to my own insecurities.
 There could have been so many opportunities to learn and grow.

-At Shinjuku, a super enthusiasticly energetic child boards the same car.
+At Shinjuku, a super enthusiastically energetic child boards the same car.
 He looks to be around 7.
 Immediately, he lets out an intense high pitched scream.
 He wears a red unbuttoned shirt with a bright green t-shirt underneath.
 A colorful lion character themed rucksack, with artificial fur and paws, dawns his back.
 On his head, he wears a straw hat.
 As he screams, he points towards the rear window and shouts "Yamanote sen!
 Wowww!!
 Sugoi!!!".
 I glare.
 He is noisy, unaware of his surroundings, selfish in his enjoyment.
 Aren't his parents embarrassed?
 Won't they do anything?